RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Experimental results

-\fig{fig:track-multi} shows some example trajectories estimated by the EKF using the measurements from \ac{ap}$1$.
+\smallsection{Presence of multiple subjects} \fig{fig:track-multi} shows some example trajectories estimated by the EKF using the measurements from \ac{ap}$1$.
 RAPID is able to successfully track the users with considerable accuracy in most cases, even for $5$ subjects (see \fig{fig:track_5sub}).
-Note that this setup is extremely challenging, especially when more than $3$ subjects are present, due to the small dimensions of the environment that lead to a high probability of occlusion happening, i.e., one subject covers the \ac{los} path between the \ac{ap} and another individual.
-Mm-wave signals do not propagate through the human body, and occlusion may cause missed detection and tracking errors.
-On the other hand, in real-life scenarios occlusion may happen frequently, and the system must be robust to these events.
+Note that this setup is extremely challenging, especially when more than $3$ subjects are present, due to the small dimensions of the environment that lead to a high probability of occlusion happening, i.e., one subject covers the \ac{los} path between the \ac{ap} and another individual. \ac{mmwave} signals do not propagate through the human body, and occlusions may cause missed detection and tracking errors.
+On the other hand, in real-life scenarios occlusions may happen frequently, and the system must be robust to these events.
 In \fig{fig:det-ratio}, we report a quantitative analysis of the effect of increasing the number of subjects in terms of the percentage of subjects that are correctly detected and tracked by RAPID.
-Using only \ac{ap}$1$ (red line) we observe that, despite achieving adequate tracking performance, the system capability of detecting the subjects decreases significantly as their number increases.
-In particular, on average one subject goes undetected when $5$ individuals are present in the room.
+Using only \ac{ap}$1$ we observe that, despite achieving adequate tracking performance, the system capability of detecting the subjects decreases significantly as their number increases.
+In particular, on average one subject goes undetected when $5$ individuals are present.